Skoelle18/Music_proj/README.md

   once this step is done, type `pip install mido python-rtmidi` in the vs code terminal and press enter.

+3) Installing/Configuring VLC media player to play .midi files Go to your browser, go to this website: `https://member.keymusician.com/Member/FluidR3_GM/index.html` and download the file `FluidR3_GM` to your project folder.
+Extract the file to your project folder

-3) Installing/Configuring VLC media player to play .midi files Go to your browser and install VLC media player. open VLC media player and then click on tools.
+   Go to your browser, go to the website `https://www.videolan.org/vlc/` and download & install VLC media player. open VLC media player       and then click on tools.
 A drop down menu will pop up, select preferences in the drop down menu.
    A settings GUI will now be seen on your screen.
 Go to the bottom left of this gui, where you see the options for `show settings`.
 Select ALL.

    You will see a new gui, with `Search` on the top left corner.
 Click on the search bar and enter `midi`.
 You will see an option on the      left called `audio codecs`.
 Click on `audio codecs`, you will see the option for `Soundfont file` on the right.

    Click on browse, navigate to your project folder and select the file named `FluidR3_GM.sf2` which you get after extracting from the zip    file `FluidR3_GM` located in this repository.Click on `Save` button on the bottom right.

   You are done with the setup.
 Run the python script in vs code.
 It should generate a .midi file in the project folder